rakudo/rakudo/INSTALL.md

 # Building and invoking Rakudo

-If you're wanting the bleeding-edge version of the Rakudo Raku compiler, we recommend downloading Rakudo directly from Github and building it from there.
+If you're wanting the bleeding-edge version of the Rakudo Raku compiler, we recommend downloading Rakudo directly from GitHub and building it from there.

     $ git clone git://github.com/rakudo/rakudo.git